PraesidentenGamer/usbguard/README.md

 © 2025 Codemajorx

-For my projects I use Python 3.12.9 in Windows 11 Pro
+For my projects I use Python 3.12.9 in Windows 11 Pro.
+When starting the program comes an error message that the program needs admin rights you can do so as long as you don't want to change anything.
+Some virus scanners react negatively to the program because it obviously has the behavior of a virus/trojan, but this is a misinformation.